 How to Get There?

 The Cook Islands is accessible to the rest of the world through New Zealand.
 Direct flights from Auckland and Christchurch arrive at Rarotonga International Airport.
-There are also direct flights to Rarotonga from Los Angeles, Sydney, and Tahiti.
+Direct flights to Rarotonga from Los Angeles, Sydney, and Tahiti also exist.
 You can connect with internal flights to travel to the other islands of the Cooks.

 St. Lucia

-St. Lucia is best known for its twin tapered mountains, the Pitons, on its west coast, jutting out from the Caribbean Sea in a majestic sighting.
-The Pitons, named Gros Piton and Petit Piton, appear spouting up side by side when seen from different angles.
+St. Lucia is best known for its twin tapered mountains, the Pitons, on its west coast.
+Jutting out from the Caribbean Sea in a majestic sight, the Pitons, named Gros Piton and Petit Piton, appear to spout up side by side when seen from different angles.

 The coast of St. Lucia has more to offer.
 It is home to luxury beach resorts, fishing villages, world-class diving sites, and splendid volcanic beaches.
-It is fun and relaxing to bask on the golden-sand beaches and swim in the clear waters.
+Basking on the golden sand beaches and swimming in the clear waters is fun and relaxing.

 How to Get There?